Characterising the infinite volume scaling limit of gradient models with non-convex energy: Adapting the analysis in

-holds for all $0\le k\le N-1$, $K\in\bM(\Pcal_k^c,\mathfrak{V}_N)$ and $B\in\Bcal_k$. \end{lemma} A proof of these two results in set out in Section \ref{S:6} below.
-We are now in a position to show that our definition of the renormalisation map $\bT_k$ in Section \ref{S4:RGmap} is consistent and achieves what we require of it.
+for all $g\in\mathfrak{V}_N^{\otimes 2}$.
+The claim then follows from the definition of $\abs{K(B)}_{k+1,B,0}$ by taking the widest of the individual bounds shown above. \end{proof} We are now in a position to show that our definition of the renormalisation map $\bT_k$ in section \ref{S4:RGmap} is consistent and achieves what we require of it.